OjeWilliams/PGEXERCISES/codes/Dates.md

 ) AS my_util
 ORDER BY name;

 --Second Attempt.
 After messing around with casting, this was the result.
-Still not correct, the numbers are off SELECT name, mymonth, ROUND((month_total)/CAST(
+Still not correct, the numbers are off.
+Specifically mu itlization numbers are all greater than 1
+-- when they should all by decimals because I havent multiplied by 100 yet to get percentage.
+SELECT name, mymonth, ROUND((month_total)/CAST(
                           CAST((mymonth + INTERVAL '1 month') AS DATE)
 			- CAST(mymonth AS DATE) AS numeric),1) AS utilization